Key takeaways

 Poor fit:

-- Teams using Python backend (support coming but not yet)
+- Teams using Python backend (support promised but still not shipped)

 - Developers needing non-AWS deployment